 His story is as notable for its cautionary elements as for its remarkable cognitive achievements.
 Subjected to intense public scrutiny and enormous pressure from his father โ€” a prominent psychologist who used William as a living experiment in accelerated education โ€” Sidis spent much of his adult life deliberately avoiding intellectual attention, working low-skill jobs and retreating from the public eye.
 He died at 46, largely in obscurity.

 His story is frequently cited in discussions of the relationship between extraordinary intelligence and life satisfaction โ€” a relationship that is considerably more complicated than popular mythology suggests.
+The data on IQ and real-world outcomes consistently shows that cognitive ability alone is far from the whole story.

 Terence Tao (estimated 220โ€“230)